11. Project.toml and Manifest.toml

 [workspace]

-This structure is particularly beneficial for developers using a monorepo approach, where a large number of unregistered packages may be involved.
-It's also useful for adding documentation or benchmarks to a package by including additional dependencies beyond those of the package itself.
+projects = ["test", "docs", "benchmarks", "PrivatePackage"]This structure is particularly beneficial for developers using a monorepo approach, where a large number of unregistered packages may be involved.
+It's also useful for adding test-specific dependencies to a package by including a test project in the workspace (see Test-specific dependencies), or for adding documentation or benchmarks with their own dependencies.

 Workspace can be nested: a project that itself defines a workspace can also be part of another workspace.
 In this case, the workspaces are "merged" with a single manifest being stored alongside the "root project" (the project that doesn't have another workspace including it).